Phone: (408) 848-4871

 Do not go where the path may lead, go instead where there is no path and leave a trail. ~ Ralph Waldo Emerson

 Hello, I am Lydia Casas.
-I am the Test Proctor for the Disability Resource Center.
-In this position, I assist the students in several ways.
-I proctor their extended-time examinations.
-I assist students in making appointments with their Counselor, and Learning Specialists.
+I am a Mobiity Aide for the Disability Resource Center.
 I assist in the tracking of positive attendance and Student Educational Contracts for our department.
 My work contributes to the overall services of this department through daily contact with the students, providing information and assistance to them.
 In the summer, I also work with the students in the Adapted Physical Education program.